Neurodivergence looks and feels different for everyone:

 This term applies to anyone who has a neurological difference - and therefore thinks and experiences the world differently to the majority of people, due to a brain difference.
 There is a helpful visual representation below which shows the overlaps of different aspects of neurodiversity.
 This is by Mary Colley, which I found on Aegyo Kawaii’s Neurodiversity Blog.

 We neurodivergent folk think differently, creatively, and are part of a large community of human beings who are inventors, artists, writers, computer scientists, doctors, librarians, vets, builders, chefs… the list is endless.
-We are flexible and creative and often come up with inventive solutions to problems, rather than the tried and tested obvious route.
+We are flexible and creative and often come up with inventive solutions to problems, rather than the tried and tested obvious but uninspired route.

 Why am I only just finding out that I am neurodivergent?